 Under current law, SENIOR EXEMPTIONS MUST BE RENEWED EVERY YEAR.
 Anyone who received a senior exemption on their property in the past and still qualifies for the exemption must submit a renewal form each year.
 The Cook County Assessor's Office mails senior citizen renewal applications for senior citizen property tax exemptions in early January.
-The renewal forms should have been returned to the Cook County Assessor's office by February 3, 2017.
+The renewal forms should be returned to the Cook County Assessor's office by February 3, 2018.

 Eligibility for Senior Citizen Exemptions (Born in 1952 or Earlier)